TheDiscoMole/Machine-Learning/_posts/2017-01-07-simple-neural-nets.md

     gradient = lambda self,y,t: 2 * (y - t)
 {% endhighlight %}

-Now we are ready to construct our layers lets make lay down some design choices.
+Now we are ready to construct our layers lets make some design choices.
 An individual neuron needs to contain 3 float values for its state:

 * bias
 * pre-activation